AdobeDocs/experience-platform.en/help/sources/connectors/ecommerce/shopify-streaming.md

 description: Learn how to create a source connection and dataflow to ingest streaming data from your Shopify instance to Adobe Experience Platform
 badge: "Beta"
 ---
-# [!DNL Shopify] Streaming
+# [!DNL Shopify Streaming]

 >[!NOTE]
 >
->The [!DNL Shopify] Streaming source is in beta.
+>The [!DNL Shopify Streaming] source is in beta.
 Please read the [sources overview](../../home.md#terms-and-conditions) for more information on using beta-labelled sources.

 Adobe Experience Platform provides support for ingesting data from Streaming applications.
 Support for streaming providers include [!DNL Shopify].

-## Prerequisites
+## Prerequisites {#prerequisites}

-The following section outlines prerequisite steps to complete before using the [!DNL Shopify] Streaming source.
+The following section outlines prerequisite steps to complete before using the [!DNL Shopify Streaming] source.

 You must have a valid [!DNL Shopify] partner account in order to connect to [!DNL Shopify] APIs.
 If you do not already have a partner account, please register using the [[!DNL Shopify] partners dashboard](https://www.shopify.com/partners).